 If you go with the sensible – and time-efficient – second option, you’ll soon notice that there are three main types of de-duplication tools out there.

 The first flags duplicate entries as you enter them.
 So, for example, as you’re entering in Mark Zuckerberg’s email address, you’ll get popup notifications that the contact “Mark Zuckerber” already exists in your database.
-This method, used by applications such as DupeBlocker, can be very ineffective if you’re having several different users enter data into your database.
+This method can be very ineffective if you’re having several different users enter data into your database.
 Most people are more likely to just close the notification window instead of manually taking the de-duplication step that it indicates.
 It essentially leaves your users in charge of de-duping.

 The second type of de-duping tool is one that goes through the database automatically on a constant basis.
 It becomes more like a CRM’s administrative system, always working in the background, regardless of users engaging with it.

 The third, and most effective type of de-duplication tool out there does both of these things simultaneously.
 It’s a solid method for ensuring that the de-duplication is happening constantly and intelligently.

 Of the tools in the last category, Cloudingo is our favorite.
 We evaluated nearly six different tools, and of these, only Cloudingo and Ring Lead made it onto our short list.
 Traditional tools like CRM Fusion and Informatica were out of the running from the start, because the former needs to be installed on individual machines and the latter is a huge, expensive product that does far more than just de-duping.